keplergl/kepler.gl/README.md

 kepler.gl is built upon [mapbox][mapbox].
 You will need a [Mapbox Access Token][mapbox-token] to use it.

+If you don't use a module bundler, it's also fine.
+Kepler.gl npm package includes precompiled production UMD builds in the (umd folder)[https://unpkg.com/kepler.gl/umd].
+It can be used directly without a bundler and is thus compatible with many popular JavaScript module loaders and environments.
+For example, you can drop a UMD build as a <script> tag on the page, or tell Bower to install it ```bower install KeplerGl=https://npmcdn.com/kepler.gl/umd/kepelrgl.js```
+The UMD builds make KeplerGl available as a window.KeplerGl global variable.

 ## Develop kepler.gl

 Take a look at the [development guide][developers] to develop kepler.gl locally.